irietek/weather/PlaneWeather.md

 # Background

 The expected weather conditions along the planned route of a plane are essential for a pilot.
-As a pilot I would like to have a web application that gives me this forecast at a requested granularility.
+As a pilot I would like to have a web application that gives me this forecast at a requested granularity.

 # Problem Definition